<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3400268&amp;fmt=gif">

 The deprecation of third-party cookies means the entire digital marketing ecosystem must find alternative solutions, including advertisers, publishers, and ad tech providers.
 And these solutions must allow advertisers to manage both cross-site engagement and attribution.

-Peer39 has its own Contextual Data Marketplace (CDM) that offers direct access to unique, cookieless, pre-bid data sources from data partners like Experian, Social Predict, Planalytics, DeepSee, and Factmata.
+We bring to that legacy other options in our Contextual Data Marketplace (CDM) that offers direct access to unique, cookieless, pre-bid data sources from data partners like Experian, Social Predict, Polk, DeepSee, and Factmata.
 Our CDM enables advertisers to target various audiences based on some of the contextual data sources referenced above, like weather and location.
 These categories and data sets can be activated in all major DSPs integrated with Peer39.

 What are First-Party Data Options?